kate-fie/syndirella/docs/source/user_guide_w_aizynth.rst

       -t TEMPLATES, --templates TEMPLATES
                             Absolute path to a directory containing the template(s).
       --hits_path HITS_PATH
-                            Absolute path to hits_path for placements (.sdf or .mol).
+                            Optional absolute path to hits_path for placements (.sdf or .mol).
-      --metadata METADATA   Absolute path to metadata for placements.
+      --metadata METADATA   Optional absolute path to metadata for placements.
-      --products PRODUCTS   Absolute path to products for placements.
+      --products PRODUCTS   Optional absolute path to products for placements.
       --batch_num BATCH_NUM
                             Batch number for processing. (default: 10000)
       --manual              Use manual routes for processing. (default: False)